lamastex/spark-trend-calculus/README.md

 Interestingly, we have some Russian / Ukranian politician names in here.
 Also Laurent Fabius as ex minister of foreign affairs in France at that time.
-While the main community in that graph is around Donald Trump, Vladimir Putin, Barack obama, etc., the second most important community seems to be about Europe, Middle East and African countries (first 20 records below).
+Whilst the main community is around the big players (Donald Trump, Vladimir Putin, Barack obama, John Kerry, Bashar Al Assad, etc.), the second most important community seems to be about Europe and African countries (first 20 records below).

 ```
 +------------------+